THE C3FAC STORY

 But that injury kept bothering him--and what had originally been diagnosed as a pulled muscle turned out to be a lump.
 On May 8, 1998, just one month after Lorenzo and Peggy had met, doctors diagnosed it as a rare and highly aggressive cancer called leiomyosarcoma.
 Lorenzo was given only a 4% chance of survival.
 They fought the battle together.

-Once the diagnosis changed to cancer, the City Lorenzo had served for 18 years at that time (he had previously served as a Fireman with the Pomona Fire Department and McDonnell Douglas as well) dropped his workers' compensation coverage, refusing to acknowledge that the cancer may have had a causal connection to his 24-year firefighting career.
+Once the diagnosis changed to cancer, the City Lorenzo had served for 18 years at that time (he had previously served as a Fireman with the Pomona Fire Department and McDonnell Douglas as well) immediately dropped his workers' compensation coverage, refusing to acknowledge even the possibility that the cancer had any causal connection to his 24-year firefighting career.
 As a result, an urgently needed surgery was delayed for over a month as Lorenzo scrambled through all the red tape necessary to get approval for the surgery from his own HMO insurance.
 By that time, a second tumor had formed, with the spread of satellite cancer cells likely.

 A TIMES SQUARE WEDDING